1011001-p/sketchup-solid-inspector2-linux-wine/README.md

 ## Usage

-Once installed, the STL export functionality will be available in SketchUp's menu system.
+Once installed, the solid inspector 2 will be available in SketchUp's menu system.